Shadows, Quasinormal Modes, and Optical Appearances of Black Holes in Horndeski Theory

-Combining the observed intensity~(\ref{observedintensity}) and three emission models~(\ref{emissionmodel1}-\ref{emissionmodel3}), we present the optical appearances of a BH in Horndeski theory with the parameter $\gamma = -0.3$, as shown in Fig.~\ref{densityplot1}.
-For the first emission model (illustrated in Fig.~\ref{Iobdensity1}), we observe that the observed specific intensity has a peak at $b / M \approx 6.43$, corresponding to the direct emission.
-At $b / M \approx 5.24$, there is a narrow peak in the observed specific intensity, corresponding to the lensing ring.
-Additionally, at the far left of Fig.~\ref{densityplot1} around $b / M \approx 4.95$, there is an extremely narrow peak in the observed specific intensity, corresponding to the photon ring.
-As shown in Fig.~\ref{Iobdensity4}, we also present the two-dimensional image of the BH as observed by a north polar observer under the first emission model.
-We find a bright ring at the outer edge of the two-dimensional image that gradually diminishes in intensity outward, known as the direct emission.
-The demagnification factor for the first transfer function corresponding to the direct emission is close to $1$, contributing the majority of the total flux.
-In the dark region of the two-dimensional image center, there is a narrow bright ring representing the lensing ring.
-The demagnification factor for the second transfer function corresponding to the lensing ring is relatively large, contributing a smaller portion of the total flux.
-Additionally, at the innermost part of the two-dimensional image, there is a very narrow ring known as the photon ring.
+For the first emission model, the observed specific intensity has a peak at $b / M \approx 6.43$ (see Figs.~\ref{Iobdensity1}), corresponding to the direct emission.
+At $b / M \approx 5.24$, there is a narrow and slightly lower peak, which corresponds to the lensing ring.
+At the far left of Fig.~\ref{Iobdensity1}, there is an extremely narrow peak at $b / M \approx 4.95$, which corresponds to the photon ring.
+Based on the first emission model, we present the two-dimensional image of the BH as observed by the observer in Fig.~\ref{Iobdensity4}.
+It is found that there is a bright ring that gradually fades in intensity as it extends outward from the outer edge of the dark region, which represents the direct emission.
+Since the demagnification factor for the first transfer function corresponding to the direct emission is close to $1$, it contributes the majority of the total flux.
+In the dark region of the two-dimensional image, there is a narrow bright ring representing the lensing ring.
+The demagnification factor for the second transfer function corresponding to the lensing ring is relatively large, so it contributes a smaller portion of the total flux.
+Moreover, clicking to zoom in Fig.~\ref{Iobdensity4}, at the innermost part of the two-dimensional image, one can see that there is a very narrow and faint ring (i.e., the photon ring) near the lensing ring.